zorun/ansible-role-nsd/README.md

     nsd_local_server_config:
       ip-address: ['2001:db8:ffff::42', '203.0.113.199']

-The zone data for the two primary zones needs to be stored in `files/nsd/` at the root of your ansible directory:
+The zone data for the two primary zones needs to be stored in `nsd_local_zones_dir` (which defaults to `files/nsd/` at the root of your ansible directory):

     # ls files/nsd/
     example.org.zone   example.com.zone